 ||Will make global, space-based observations of the column integrated concentration of carbon dioxide, a critical greenhouse gas.

 ||Will lag CALIPSO by no more than 2 minutes.

 ||Will enable a greater understanding of the seasonal variability of aerosol properties and whether climate temperature increases and changes are by-products of natural events or are caused by man-made sources.

 Cloud Camera Sensor Package

-The A-Train web site contains detailed information of all of the satellites flying in the same path can be found at https://atrain.nasa.gov.
+The A-Train web site contains detailed information of all of the satellites flying in the same path for both the A-Train and C-Train can be found at https://atrain.nasa.gov.